-31 December 2016
+31 December 2016 € thousand

-€ thousand
+Non-current derivative assets:

-134,168
+Foreign currency contracts 134,168

-134,168
+Total non-current derivative assets 134,168

-6,491
+Current derivative assets:

-6,491
+Foreign currency contracts 6,491

-140,659

-The Company uses cash flow hedges to mitigate its exposure to changes in cash flows attributable to currency fluctuations associated with certain forecasted transactions including the receipt of interest and principal on intercompany loans denominated in non-functional currencies and the payment of interest and principal on debt issuances in non-functional currencies.
+Total derivative assets 140,659 The Company uses cash flow hedges to mitigate its exposure to changes in cash flows attributable to currency fluctuations associated with certain forecasted transactions including the receipt of interest and principal on intercompany loans denominated in non-functional currencies and the payment of interest and principal on debt issuances in non-functional currencies.
 The derivative instruments are classified as level 2.